cipher0-dev/tlpi/README.md

 This repo tracks my progress on reading TLPI, including any exercises and toy programs I create as tangents to the reading.

-- [x] 01 - History and Standard
+- [x] Chapter 01 - History and Standards
-- [x] 02 - Fundamental Concepts
+- [x] Chapter 02 - Fundamental Concepts
-- [ ] 03 - System Programming Concepts
+- [ ] Chapter 03 - System Programming Concepts